 Copies of HIV genetic material are contained among the strands of messenger RNA.
 These form new HIV particles, which are then released from the T-helper cell.
 These are then ready to infect other cells and begin the process all over again.

-The type of drugs that can stop this part of the process are called Protease Inhibitors.
+The type of drugs that can stop this part of the process is called Protease Inhibitors.

 The symptoms of HIV can differ from person-to-person and some people may not get any symptoms at all.
 Without treatment, the virus will get worse over time and damage your immune system.
 We look at the three stages of HIV infection and possible effects.